tyler-technologies-oss/forge-design-system/docs/get-started/overview/overview.md

 ### [Color](/styles/color)

-The Material Design color system uses an organized approach to applying color to your UI.
-In this system, a primary and a secondary color are typically selected to represent your brand.
+The Forge color system uses an organized approach to applying color to your UI.
+In this system, a dedicated brand color, along with a primary and secondary color, are used to represent your brand.

 ---

 ### [Typography](/styles/typography)

 Forge provides a purposeful set of typographic styles.
 Consistently tying typographic styles to appropriate sections and functions in an interface creates clear visual patterns and expectations.

 ---